 Contribution limits for Roth IRAs and Roth 401(k)s are very different.
 You can potentially save much more per year using a Roth 401(k) than a Roth IRA.

-Note: Starting in 2026, the SECURE Act 2.0 will require catch-up contributions to be Roth for those who made more than $145,000 (adjusted for inflation) in the prior year in accordance with IRS Notice 23-62.
+Note: Starting in 2026, SECURE Act 2.0 will require catch-up contributions for participants who received wages (subject to FICA) that exceeded $145,000 (adjusted for inflation) in the prior year, to be made as Roth in most plans.
+The IRS released final regulations on September 15, 2025.
 Reach out to your employer for more information.

 Withdrawals before retirement